Starfield best ship parts – the best ship modules for every category

 Best ship parts for every category

 We’re only going to be talking about the very best of the best here.
 All of these parts and modules are going to be Class C, meaning you’ll need to have levelled up your Piloting and Starship Design skills enough to use them.
-Check out how to level up Starfield Piloting skill fast if you’re underlevelled.
+If you’re underlevelled, be sure to check out our guide to levelling Piloting fast.
 With that, let’s take a look at all of the best parts in every category.

 Starfield best ship parts: The SF40 Sheared Flow Reactor.